dyed red numbers it all started supreme

 That was the last time the infamous No. 3 ran on the track and will surely be remembered that way.
 Earnhardt won six of his seven championships driving the No. 3 Chevrolet for RCR, immortalizing that number in the hearts of fans forever.

 To date, fans put three fingers in the air in the Daytona 500 in a tribute, showing the importance of numbers in NASCAR.
-Source URL: http://sonic-generations.blogspot.com/2010/07/license-plate-shields-legal.html
+Source URL: https://sonic-generations.blogspot.com/2010/07/license-plate-shields-legal.html

 Visit sonic wallpaper for daily updated Sonic Wallpaper